 If you’re planning to put your home on the market, it pays to make sure you’re maximizing your equity.
 Taking on a large-scale remodeling project can boost your home’s value and make it more appealing to buyers but it can also break the bank if you’re not careful.
-Instead of spending thousands on major home improvements, consider tackling these inexpensive DIY projects to get the most bang for your buck.
+Instead of spending thousands on major home improvements, consider tackling these inexpensive DIY projects.

 Find out now: How much house can I afford?